VPALGO-s-r-o/diff-jumper/README.md

 - **Jump to Original**: Jump from the modified editor to the original editor while maintaining visual alignment
 - **Jump to Modified**: Jump from the original editor to the modified editor while maintaining visual alignment
 - **Jump to Other Editor**: Automatically detect which editor you're in and jump to the other one while maintaining visual alignment
+- **Open diff on current line**: Opens the diff and jumps to the line which which the opening was triggered from

 The extension intelligently handles line number differences caused by additions, deletions, and modifications in the diff view, ensuring that you always land on the corresponding line in the target editor.